JohnnyPeng18/HiTyper/README.md

 http://localhost:PORT/api/predict?tc=0
 ```

-**HiTyper's performance deeply depends on the maximum performance of recommendation model (especially the performance to predict argument types)**
+**HiTyper's performance deeply depends on the maximum performance of recommendation model (especially the performance to predict argument types).
+Type inference of HiTyper can fail if the recommendation model cannot give a valid prediction while static inference does not work!!!**

 If you want to use another more powerful model, you write code like `__main__.py` to adapt HiTyper to your DL model.